nathan0x-XYZ/alchemy-api-toolkit/update_file_descriptions.md

 - Explains the purpose and functionality of each file
 - Helps users understand how to use each file and its role in the toolkit

+## Examples

+### `examples/basic_usage.py`
+**Purpose**: Simple examples showing the core functionality of the toolkit
+- Demonstrates API key validation
+- Shows how to get ETH balance with error handling
+- Provides examples of retrieving NFTs and metadata
+- Serves as a starting point for new users

+### `examples/advanced_usage.py`
+**Purpose**: Advanced examples demonstrating more complex features
+- Shows how to use rate limiting with the toolkit
+- Demonstrates batch processing of ETH balances
+- Includes examples of NFT transfer retrieval
+- Shows how to resolve IPFS URIs

+### `examples/batch_processing.py`
+**Purpose**: Example of efficiently processing large amounts of data
+- Demonstrates parallel processing with ThreadPoolExecutor
+- Shows how to handle rate limiting in parallel operations
+- Provides patterns for processing large datasets
+- Includes error handling for batch operations

 ## Configuration Files

 ### `.env`